nova-labs/meetup2apricot/docs/man/meetup2apricot.rst

    Event restrictions formatted as a list of JSON objects.
-   Each object optionally specifies an event restriction name, a case-insensitive Python regular expression to find in event titles, a price restriction (free or paid), an member level (or list of levels), and a guest policy.
+   Each object optionally specifies an event restriction name, a case-insensitive Python regular expression to find in event names, a price restriction (free or paid), an member level (or list of levels), and a guest policy.
    For example::